-"The expressive act of making a mark and hanging it in space is always political" Kunstmuseum Basel focuses on Gilliam's work from 1967 to 1973 wildly into a new territory", Helfenstein says.
-This difficulty in categorising his work is, Helfenstein believes, one of the reasons that Gilliam was forgotten for so long.
-"It was the time of Minimalist art, it was the late period Fop art, conceptual art," which Gilliam did not fit neatly into, either.
-"Now he's seen again in the broader historical context, which is really the goal of our show."
-Helfenstein says.
+"The expressive act of making a mark and hanging it in space is always political"

+The show at the wildly into a new territory", Helfenstein says.
+This difficulty in categorising his work is, Helfenstein believes, one of the reasons that Kunstmuseum Basel focuses on Gilliam's work from Gilliam was forgotten for so long.
+"It was the time of Minimalist art, it was the late period

 The curator also notes that Gilliam was "sidelined" as an African-American for making abstract work that was not obviously and figuratively political.
-"You could see in that context [of the Soul of a Nation exhibition] how unique he was; there were very few abstract black artists at the time," he says.
+"You could see in that context [of the Soul of a Nation exhibition) how unique he was; there were very few abstract black artists at the time, he says.

 The recent resurgence of looking at histories of art that are not skewed towards white male artists has led to a renewed interest in many African-American artists who influenced today's generation.
-Furthermore, "there are now African-American collectors with significant means who are very much focusing on African-American art," Helfenstein adds.
-One of the major markers of a renewed
+Furthermore, "there are now African-American collectors with significant means